OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 For each tenant, you will need to click **CONNECT PROJECT** and select the setup project we just created.
 If you have chosen to create your Azure account variable as a **Project Template** variable, you will need to provide the actual Azure account at this step.
 This allows you to provide different accounts for each tenant if required.

 Using **Tenants** for your deployments will let you to provide configuration for each deployment per tenant using tenant variables.
-For example, each Tester could have their own database and provide the database name per tenant to build the database connection string in the web app deployment project.
+For example, each Tester/Customer could have their own database, the database name is provided by a variable per tenant to build the database connection string in the web app deployment project.
 See our [documentation](https://octopus.com/docs/deployment-patterns/multi-tenant-deployments) for more information and examples.

 ## Teardown